 Proper management of upper airway obstruction is key to stabilizing the patient for transport and potentially saving their life.
 Portable suction ensures you can immediately attend to the patient.
 In the case of unstable patients for whom movement may be risky, such as spinal cord injury survivors, this can improve outcomes.
 For help selecting the right portable emergency suction device for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

-Editor's Note: This blog was originally published in July 2019.
-It has been re-published with additional up-to-date content.
+Editor's Note: This blog was originally published in July 2022.
+It has been re-published with additional up to date content.